antirez/lamernews/README.md

     email -> Optional, used to show gravatars auth -> authentication token
-    apisecret -> api POST requests secret code, to prevent CSRF attacks. flags -> flags used to mark users as admins and so forth karma_incr_time -> last time karma was incremented
+    apisecret -> api POST requests secret code, to prevent CSRF attacks. flags -> user flags. "a" enables administrative privileges. karma_incr_time -> last time karma was incremented pwd_reset -> unix time of the last password reset requested.

-Additionally the user has an additional key:
+Additionally for every user there is the following key:

     `username.to.id:<lowercase_username>` -> User ID